BlackVS/CTFs/r2con2020/tasks/aesthetic/README.md

 ![](img/exports.png)

 and google for AES, SBox, TyiBoxes, TyiTables.
-Very soon you will get this links:
+Very soon you will get these links:

 https://en.wikipedia.org/wiki/Rijndael_S-box